synthience/synthetic_recall/synthians_memory_core/codebase.md

 ## 1. Synthians Memory Core API (`http://localhost:5010`)

 The Memory Core API provides endpoints for memory storage, retrieval, embedding generation, and assembly management.
-It also includes the upcoming endpoints for explainability and diagnostics (Phase 5.9).
+It also includes endpoints for explainability and diagnostics (implemented in Phase 5.9).

-### Core Endpoints (Currently Implemented)
+### Core Endpoints

 #### Root (`/`)